xanderdunn/BlueSteel/README.md

 ### Swift 2.1 compatibility

-The `master` branch of this project is Swift 2.1 compliant and therefore **requires Xcode 7.1 or higher to compile**.
+The `master` branch of this project is **Swift 2.1 compliant** and therefore **requires Xcode 7.1 or higher** to compile.

+It is also known to work with Swift 2.1.1 in Xcode 7.2.

 ### Adding BlueSteel to your project

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-You’ll need to [integrate BlueSteel into your project](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/gilt/BlueSteel/master/Documentation/index.html) it provides.
+You’ll need to [integrate BlueSteel into your project](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md) in order to use [the API](https://rawgit.com/gilt/BlueSteel/master/Documentation/API/index.html) it provides.
 You can choose:

 - [Manual integration](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md#manual-integration), wherein you embed BlueSteel’s Xcode project within your own, **_or_**
 - [Using the Carthage dependency manager](https://github.com/gilt/BlueSteel/blob/master/INTEGRATION.md#carthage-integration) to build a framework that you then embed in your application.